AtanasovAtanas/interactive-content/EN/09-Flexbox/02-flexbox-properties-for-parent.md

 ## `flex-direction` Property

-By working with flexbox we have two axis:
+By working with flexbox we have two axes:
 * the main axis;
 * the cross axis.